zzzprojects/Eval-SQL.NET/docs2/pages/documentations/value.md

 ```
 {% include component-try-it.html href='http://sqlfiddle.com/#!18/009cc/2' %}

-For maximum performance, the right Value[Type] should be always used over Val && Value
+"For maximum performance, the right Value[Type] should always be used over Val && Value"

 ## ValueNullable